weboutright/BOOKING-API-DEMO/README.md

 - You must be logged into the Google account that owns the calendar
 - Check that you have access to the calendar being used

+**"Calendar API v3 Not Enabled" Error:**
+- In Apps Script → Services, make sure "Google Calendar API" is added
+- The service identifier should show as "Calendar" - this is the v3 API
+- If missing, add it and redeploy your web app
+- Run a test function in Apps Script to trigger authorization

 **"Calendar Access Denied" or Permission Errors:**
 - Make sure you enabled the Google Calendar API in Apps Script (see Step 4 above)
 - Run a test function in Apps Script to trigger the authorization flow